MachinisteWeb/node-atlas/README.en.md

 #### Via a JavaScript file ####

-You can also use NodeAtlas as a npm module.
+You can also use NodeAtlas as a NPM module.

 *server.js*